mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Automation.md

 home="/var/lib/jenkins/workspace/Generate_Analytics/code"
 $py $home/analytics.py
 ```
-The first line tells the jenkins where to look for the python version specific to our project.
+The first line tells Jenkins where to look for the python version specific to our project.
 The second line activates the bash shell.
-Jenkins uses by default sh environment.
+Jenkins uses by default sh shell.
-The third line activate this particular python environment.
-Conda or anaconda gives the user the opportunity to create "virtual python environments".
-These environenets can have different
+The third line activates this particular python environment.
+Conda/Anaconda gives the user the opportunity to create "virtual python deployments".
+These "separated python mediums" can have different libraries.
-libraries with different version without negatively impacting other deployments.
 Home specifies the location of our code.
 The last line executes the script.

 [Link to code](https://github.com/mpruna/Romania_COVID_Analytics/blob/master/code/analytics.py)